Table of contents

 Revenue-based financing is therefore best used as a growth accelerator for businesses.
 It frees up cash for discreet growth initiatives, but doesn’t eat into your overall funding pool.

 Of course, revenue-based financing isn’t a good fit for every business.
-There are quick and easy alternatives that can meet your needs just as well, if not better.
+There is quick and easy alternative financing to meet your needs just as well, if not better.

 Invoice financing with Defacto